xrisk/heroku-opus/README.md

 ## Warning

-Do not use `discord.opus.load_opus`.
+Do not use `discord.opus.load_opus` (for discord.py and similar).
 This library will be picked up by discord.py automatically!